mixxxdj/manual/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-TEST Mixxx |version| User Manual
 ***************************

 Mixxx is a `free <https://gnu.org/philosophy/free-sw.html>`_ DJ software for Windows, Mac OS X and Linux.
-It's easy to use, even if you've never DJed.
-Mixxx offers a variety of features to help beginners get started and help experienced DJs get creative:
+It's easy to use, even if you've never DJed. aASDF ASDF ASDF ASDF Mixxx offers a variety of features to help beginners get started and help experienced DJs get creative:
   * beat, tempo, and musical key detection
   * master sync